recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### Parameters

-- `name`: A unique name that identifies the state at the current historical location in the `Store` specified by `storeName`.
+- `name`: A unique name that identifies the state at the current history location in the `Store` specified by `storeName`.
 - `defaultValue`: Default value returned by state hooks if there is no state in the `Store`.
 - `storeName`: The name of the `Store` where the state will be stored.
 By default, `"session"` and `"url"` are available.
 You can be changed with the type parameter `StoreName`.
 - `refine?`: Function to validate and/or convert a state retrieved from the `Store`.
 See [Refine](#type-refine).